rogorido/sistercities/sistercities.md

 1. blue is the used color and not red,
 2. the scala is not convincing since smaller distances are represented by the more dark blue.

 Again we need to use scales, but in this case another function. ggplot2 does not use in this case discrete colors (that is, one color for every distinct value of the qualitative variable), but only one color which is graduated.
 For this reason the scale we have to use is one which deals with gradients.
 There are [several for doing this](http://ggplot2.tidyverse.org/reference/scale_gradient.html).
 We will use `scale_colour_gradient`.
-We can define the low and the high value of the gradient.
-For instance:
+We can define the low and the high value of the gradient:

 ```{r}
 p2 + scale_colour_gradient(low = "white", high = "red3")